Edward Pepperall: Personal life

 In 2003, Pepperall married Sarah Fardell, with whom he has a son and two daughters.

 Court Decisions

+In 2019, Pepperall was the judge who decided the challenge by Chris Williamson MP to his second suspension by the Labour Party.
+Unusually, he found that Labour had "acted unfairly in that there was no proper reason for reopening the case against Mr Williamson"; but he also refused to quash the suspension, as “there is nothing in the new allegations, the timing of the letter of 3 September, or the decision to suspend, that entitles me to take the view upon the papers that the Labour party is acting either unfairly or other than in good faith".
+Both sides then claimed to have won, but the BBC reported that Williamson had lost.

 Passing judgment in a case that caused national debate and protests, in June 2023 Pepperall sentenced Carla Foster, a mother of three, to a 28 month prison term for inducing an abortion in a gestational range the coroner estimated at 32 to 34 weeks of pregnancy.
 The ceiling for legal abortion in England and Wales is 24 weeks and after 10 weeks such a procedure must be carried out in a clinic.
-Convicting Foster under the Offences Against The Person Act, 1861, Pepperall ruled that half of the defendant's sentence should be spent in custody.
+Convicting Foster under the Offences Against the Person Act 1861, Pepperall ruled that half of the defendant's sentence should be spent in custody, stating that the sentence would likely have been suspended had she pleaded guilty earlier Foster had three other young childen, including one with special needs.
+Pepperall also acknowledged that Foster suffered from depression.
+Stella Creasy MP called for urgent reform of the law, saying, "The average prison sentence for a violent offence in England is 18 months.
+A woman who had an abortion without following correct procedures just got 28 months under an 1868 act - we need urgent reform to make safe access for all women in England, Scotland and Wales a human right."